-Blu-ray/DVD players and streaming devices can be connected to the TVs using the Bring Your Own Device HDMI/Ethernet wall port (located in the media roof locker).
-Devices can be powered using the nearby outlet or USB port.
+Blu-ray/DVD players and streaming devices can be connected to the TV using the Bring Your Own Device HDMI/Ethernet wall port (located in the media roof locker).
+Devices can be powered using the outlet next to the HDMI/Ethernet wall port or by plugging them into the nearby USB port.
+Streaming devices require internet access.